confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 FROM `pizza-delivered`;
 ```

-You can view the results with:
+You can view the results with this query:

 ```sql
 SELECT * FROM `pizza-status`;
 ```

 > [!NOTE]
+> **Empty Results**
+>
-> Results will only appear after you start sending orders through the system later in Step 9
+> Results will only appear after you start sending pizza orders through the microservices application in the next two steps!

 ## <a name="step-8"></a>Step 8: Run the Microservices